open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

 Get the `withheldInformationItem` object created for BT-195(BT-136)-Procedure.
-Add a `.rationaleClassification` object to it and map the value of the `cbc:ReasonCode` to `.id` and the `cbc:ReasonCode[@listName]` to `.scheme`.
+Add a `.rationaleClassification` object to it and map the value of the `cbc:ReasonCode` to `.id`, and set `.scheme` to 'eu-non-publication-justification'.
 Look up the code in the [authority table](https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/non-publication-justification), map its label to `.description` and its URI to `.uri`.

 ```xml
 <efac:FieldsPrivacy>